-Copies of the summary and report for Yorkshire and Humber, together with large scale maps for the Halifax Constituency can also be viewed at the: Central Library , Northgate, Halifax, HX1 1UN.
+The summary and report for Yorkshire and Humber, with maps for the Halifax Constituency are available at: Central Library .

-For the Calder Valley Constituency, the documents can be viewed at Hebden Royd Town Council, The Town Hall, St George's Street, Hebden Bridge, HX7 7BY.
+For the Calder Valley Constituency, documents can be viewed at: Town Hall, St George's Street, Hebden Bridge, HX7 7BY.

 Review of Parliamentary Constituencies in England